How To

 Keep in touch!
 Regular communication ensures that your relationships remain strong and that your network remains supportive.

-best practices if you need to meet one-on-one with a member of your
+Situational smarts: As you take the lead, make sure to follow best practices if you need to meet one-on-one with a member of your team:

 Meet in public locations vs. private homes or offices.
-Coffee shops, libraries and community centers are good options.
+Coffee shops, libraries, and community centers are good options.

 Let someone at home know where you are, what you’re doing, and for how long.
 Remember to agree on a check-in time and provide them with your team member’s contact information.